One Bronze Badge And One Homerun.

 I struck out a lot.

 Eventually, I figured out my easiest way to get to first base was to get hit by a pitch.
 I became quite skilled at the art of leaning into the plate and having the ball strike me in my left upper thigh and hip area.
 I actually practiced this skill weekly and I became very bruised with all the welt marks from balls hitting my body.
-It was ridiculous how black and blue some parts of my body became and it only got worse as the season progressed.
+It was ridiculous just how black and blue some parts of my body became and it only got worse as the season progressed.

 We had pinstriped shirts made up and this time I wore number ninety-nine.
 We were now playing in a fastball league out in Etobicoke.
 Some weeks we played twice and we always practiced at least once a week.
 This baseball nonsense was becoming very time consuming.
 As well there were night games under the lights and weekend tournaments sprinkled in throughout the summer.

 Everything was so much more intensified in the new highly competitive league.
-There were more teams, real umpires, faster pitches and many more bruises to my left side.
+There were more teams, real umpires, faster pitches and I had many more bruises on my left side.
 It was during that summer I began to dislike playing.
 The guys who ran the team wanted an upgrade at first base anyway and I was not asked back to play the following year.
 There were no hard feelings, I was happy they were moving on without me.

 I knew I sucked at baseball, I mean softball.